Material that may assist you to better support your students at university:

 - Show concern about their lives and understand their struggles.
 Ask questions, but try not to invade their privacy.
 Often students will let you know what is happening, but at their own pace and timing.

-- Remember your daughter or son has joined the ranks of the “best of the best” at UBC, and the academic expectations are rigorous.
+- Remember your young adult has joined the ranks of the “best of the best” at UBC, and the academic expectations are rigorous.
 It is normal for students with high-school marks in the 80’s and 90’sto see them drop to the 60’s and 70’s.
 Initially, this may come as a shock to both you and your student.
 Your student is experiencing a difficult life transition from high school to university, both in and out of the classroom.
 It is typical for marks to go down in first year, so don’t let your student get depressed; instead, encourage them to get help.
 Students who seek a little assistance typically get back on track and do fine.

 - Write letters or use e-mail if you have it.
 But don’t hang over the mailbox waiting for one in return!
 Students are curious about what you are up to, though they may be less inclined to let you know what they are doing.